Skip over navigation

 Protect Trees - Don't Move Firewood

-California is participating in the kickoff of the national “Firewood Scout” pilot program this summer in an effort to assist consumers in buying firewood local to where they will be burning it.
-The online Firewood Scout program will be especially useful in its mobile form, as on-the-go travelers will be able to use their smartphones to identify where local firewood distributors are in a given area.
-The website will also offer information on invasive species of concern in California as well as a set of questions consumers can ask to help assure the wood being purchased is low-risk for insects and diseases.
+California is participating in the national “Firewood Scout” program this summer in an effort to assist consumers in buying firewood local to where they will be burning it.
+The website offers information on invasive species of concern in California as well as a set of questions consumers can ask to help assure the wood being purchased is low-risk for insects and diseases.
+The website is especially useful in its mobile form for on-the-go travelers using their smartphones to identify where local firewood distributors are in a given area.
 Movement of firewood long distances can help spread harmful invasive species.
 Firewood Scout will help keep wood local and keep residents and visitors of California “Buying It Where They Burn It.”

-If you are a firewood vendor who sells to the public and you are interested in participating in the “Firewood Scout” program, please contact California Firewood Task Force Vice Chair Katie Harrell at email@example.com.
+If you are a firewood vendor who sells to the public and you are interested in participating in the “Firewood Scout” program, please contact California Firewood Task Force Chair Katie Harrell at email@example.com.

 California's trees are at risk from insects and diseases that can move on firewood.
 In San Diego County alone, tens of thousands of oak trees have been killed due to the Goldspotted Oak Borer, an insect researchers believe was initially brought to California on infested firewood.
 Other dangerous tree pests, such as the Emerald Ash Borer, have been found on firewood at California's borders.